Whistleblowing is where a worker reports a wrongdoing in the public interest to their employer or a relevant organisation.

 Data protection, equality and diversity

-If you have a query about this document, please contact Jane Marr, Head of People and Development.
+If you have a query about this policy, please contact Rosie Hancock, Head of Legal (senior lawyer).